Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Cross-Level Algorithms and Optimizations

-\MyPara{Cross-level dynamic shape--aware operator fusion.} Operator fusion helps to bring multiple operators together and reduce the overall memory loading cost of operators. \autoref{fig:optim:operator-fusion} shows the general flow of how \sys{} performs operator fusion.
-A \sys{} program can contain tensor programs that represent customized operators, such as online rotary embedding written in loops.
-We first get \emph{analysis feedback} to annotate the pattern kind of each tensor program.
-This information can be used by the \texttt{FuseOps} pass to group the operators into sub-functions that represent fusion groups.
-Finally, we perform \texttt{FuseTensorIR}, which is a \emph{cross-level transformation} that jointly updates the tensor programs as well as the graph-level calling site that combines multiple tensor programs in each fusion group into a single tensor program function.
-We need to make sure that all the above steps handle symbolic shapes by tracking the symbolic variables and generate extra symbolic variable parameters to support symbolic expressions in parameter signatures, as we discussed in \S\ref{sec:shape-annotation-deduction}.
-The fused program can then be fed into subsequent tensor operator optimizations.
+Operator fusion helps to bring multiple operators together and reduce the overall memory loading cost of operators. \autoref{fig:optim:operator-fusion} shows the general flow of operator fusion in \sys{}.
+A \sys{} program can contain tensor programs for both standard (e.g., matmul) and customized operators that may not have corresponding graph-level operators, such as quantization decode written in loops.
+We first get an \emph{analysis feedback} pass to annotate the pattern kind of each tensor program by pattern matching on tensor programs (Algorithm~\ref{alg:pattern-kind-analysis} shows the simplified pseudocode).
+The candidate pattern kinds include \texttt{ElementWise}, \texttt{Broadcast}, \texttt{Injective}, \texttt{Reduction}, \texttt{OutputEwiseFusible}, or \texttt{Opaque} (as the fallback).
+These pattern kinds describe the mathematical properties of tensor programs, and such information is then used by the \texttt{FuseOps} pass (Algorithm~\ref{alg:fuse-ops}) to group tensor program calls into subgraph functions via pattern-match-based graph partitioning (an example pattern is the fusion of \texttt{ElementWise} tensor programs into the back of \texttt{OutputEwiseFusible} ones, such as \texttt{matmul}+\texttt{ReLU}).
+Finally, we apply \texttt{FuseTensorIR}, a \emph{cross-level transformation} that jointly updates tensor programs and the graph-level calling site by merging tensor programs called in each subgraph function into a single one.
+Unlike applying na\"ive static-shape fusion, we need to make sure that all steps above handle symbolic shapes by tracking the symbolic variables and generate extra symbolic variable parameters to support symbolic expressions in parameter annotations (similar to \autoref{fig:approach:fuse-with-symbolic-args}), as we discussed in \S\ref{sec:shape-annotation-deduction}.
+Notably, the analysis feedback significantly reduces manual effort, as we can automate the tensor program pattern analysis with a lightweight pass, whereas traditional single-shot abstractions require heavy and inflexible manual operator annotations.

 The three fusion sub-steps bring great opportunities for further composition and customization.
-For example, we can provide a rewrite that fuses new set of patterns that are not covered by \texttt{FuseOps}~(e.g., fusing all sub-operators in attention), and then pass the result to \texttt{FuseOps} to cover the remaining part. \texttt{FuseTensorIR} can finally consume the fusion group information from both customized fusion and standard fusion.
-This approach allows us to quickly try out and compose different fusion passes, improving the overall productivity of continuous compiler development.
+For example, we can apply a pass to fuse new sets of patterns that are not covered by \texttt{FuseOps}~(e.g., fusing all sub-operators in scaled dot-product attention~\cite{NIPS2017_3f5ee243}), and use \texttt{FuseOps} for the remainder. \texttt{FuseTensorIR} can then transform the fused subgraph function from both customized and standard fusion.
+This approach allows quick composition of different fusion, improving the overall productivity of continuous compiler development.